AngleProtocol/angle-docs/merkl/incentivizor-guide.md

 Any address holding a position or a position manager token will be able to claim their rewards at the end of each [epoch](./supported-chains-amms.md) according to how they provided liquidity on the pool.

 {% hint style="info" %}
 Merkl App does not integrate well with smart contract wallets when it comes to providing signatures, so if you're using a smart contract wallet, please refer to the section below.
-If your address have been whitelist, check out the guide for Gnosis Safe multisig [here below](#if-your-multisig-has-been-whitelisted).
+If your address has been whitelisted, check out the guide for Gnosis Safe multisig [here below](#if-your-multisig-has-been-whitelisted).
 {% endhint %}

 ![Merkl Script](../../.gitbook/assets/docs-merkl-for-distributors.png)